RobTillaart/PCF8575/README.md

 ## Description

-The library is based upon the PCF8574 library  https://github.com/RobTillaart/PCF8574
+Related to the PCF8574 8 channel IO expander library  https://github.com/RobTillaart/PCF8574

 The library gives easy control over the 16 pins of the PCF8575 chips.